In the Material Extrusion, plastic filament is fed through a heated extruding nozzle and deposited onto the build

 What is Material extrusion?

-Material extrusion is an additive manufacturing technique which uses continuous filament of thermoplastic or composite material to construct 3D parts.
-The material in the form of plastic filament fed through an extruding nozzle, where it heated and then deposited onto the build platform layer by layer.
+Material extrusion is an additive manufacturing technique that uses a continuous filament of thermoplastic or composite material to construct 3D parts.
+The material in the form of plastic filament is fed through an extruding nozzle, where it is heated and then deposited onto the build platform layer by layer.

 Material extrusion is now the most popular additive manufacturing process in terms of availability for general consumer demand and quality.
 As per ISO/ASTM 52900-2015, it is one of the 7 Additive manufacturing processes.
 You can read the other types here.

-Material extrusion technology was first developed in the 1980s by S. Scott Crump under the registered name of fused deposition modelling (FDM).
-The term fused deposition modelling (FDM) and its abbreviation FDM are trademarked by Stratasys Inc, a company co-founded by Scott Crump.
+Material extrusion technology was first developed in the 1980s by S. Scott Crump under the registered name of fused deposition modeling (FDM).
+The term fused deposition modeling (FDM) and its abbreviation FDM are trademarked by Stratasys Inc, a company co-founded by Scott Crump.